 A schematic of the processing is shown in Figure X (CRC-TBD implementation), where the SERIAL DATA INPUT consists of the calculation fields (BL, BL-1…, B1, B0), with BL being the most significant bit of the calculation fields.

 NOTE – THE CRC in the FCS is one of the CRC-8, CRC-16, or CRC-32.
-Which of these ones is still TBD.The FCS field contains a TBD-bit CRC.
+Which of these ones is still TBD.The FCS field contains a 16-bit CRC when the Protected field in the Frame Control field is 0 and contains a 16-bit MIC when the Protected field in the Frame Control field is 1.

-The FCS is calculated over all the fields of the Frame Control, Address, TD Control, Frame Body field (if present), and Embedded BSSID field (if present).
+The CRC is calculated over all the fields of the Frame Control, Address, TD Control, Frame Body field (if present), and Embedded BSSID field (if present).
 These fields are referred to as the calculation fields.

 NOTE—The Embedded BSSID field, if present, is part of the calculation fields but is not part of the fields of the WUR frame transmitted over the WM.